-How to Register for the SAT Exam in 2025 (with Dates, Fees & the Strategy Most Students Miss)
+How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 - Hemant Attray

-Are you planning to take the SAT Exam in 2025, but are wondering: Where do I even begin?
+Are you planning to take the SAT exam in 2026, but wondering: Where do I even begin?
 Is there a deadline I should know about?
 Who handles the test?
 How do I pay?
-And most importantly, how do I make sure I don’t mess this up?
+And most importantly, how do I make sure I don't mess this up?

 Let's clear the air.
 Registering for the SAT is not hard, but it's more layered than just clicking a few buttons.
 Many students register too early or late, pick the wrong test date, or don't factor in their college application deadlines.
 That small misstep?
 It can lead to unnecessary stress, missed scholarship windows, or a scramble to fit in a retake.